 Intelligent Apps: An Ecosystem That’s More Than Just Bots

-A quick search for “chat bot” in the marketplace would display hundreds of bot applications for smartphones.
-This is of course besides the AI assistants launched by the major players themselves, like Siri, Google Now (and Google Assistant), Alexa and Bixby among the others.
-Chat bots are definitely cool and there’s no denying that.
-They offer convenient hands-free operation and a simple voice command based interface.
-Getting back to our topic, now, are chat bots are the coolest apps that can be made?
+A quick search for “chatbot” in the marketplace would display hundreds of bot applications for smartphones.
+This is of course besides the AI assistants launched by the major players themselves, like Siri, Google Now (and Google Assistant), Alexa, and Bixby among the others.
+Chatbots are definitely cool and there’s no denying that.
+They offer a convenient hands-free operation and a simple voice-command-based interface.
+Getting back to our topic, now, are chatbots are the coolest apps that can be made?
 Definitely not!
-Intelligence in the app ecosystem is so much beyond just voice based interfaces.
-Intelligence of an app rests not just on the way it takes inputs from the user but also the way it responds and the many things the app can do in the long run.
+Intelligence in the app ecosystem is so much beyond just voice-based interfaces.
+The intelligence of an app rests not just on the way it takes inputs from the user but also the way it responds and the many things the app can do in the long run.

 If you are building an app for your business, make sure that it is intelligent.
 This would make your business, and the app in particular, future-ready.

 There are apps and then there are intelligent apps.
 How do you really tell them apart?
 Enter machine learning!
 Machines were earlier built simply to mimic human activities.
 But now machine learning is in.
 Again, another old concept which is now gaining momentum.
 Intelligent apps are, well, intelligent- they learn and they evolve by incorporating machine learning capabilities.
 They grow and improvise continuously.
 This is what sets them apart.
 This is what makes them so popular and not just among businesses.

 Why did this happen?

 People understood the power of a smartphone and the penetration they could get by launching a smartphone app for their business.
 But then it brings about two things to remember:

 - Everyone knows the importance of apps and thus there is a limitless number of choices